 Moving to Berlin From London

 In addition to the complicated work permissions for some, the rental market is expensive and challenging.
 Finding a place to live in Berlin starts by searching for flats and houses online.
 Real estate agents require a lot of information from potential tenants before closing a deal.
 The more information you share with the German real estate agents, the easier it will be for you to find accommodation.
-A working contract is a must as a proof of financial stability when searching for a place for living in Berlin.
+A working contract is a must as proof of financial stability when searching for a place for living in Berlin.
 It’s a huge advantage when the contract is for an unlimited period.

 See the complete guide on how to find a place to live in Berlin.